Hakimullah Mehsud: Tehrik-e-Taliban leadership

 Hakimullah Mehsud appeared alongside suicide bomber Humam Khalil Abu-Mulal al-Balawi in an early January 2010 video that claimed responsibility for the Camp Chapman attack in retaliation for the death of Baitullah Mehsud.

 In February 2011, Hakimullah was seen in the execution video of Sultan Emir Tarar, better known as Col Imam.
 Imam was kidnapped in March 2010.

 Rewards for capture

 Pakistan bounty

-On 2 November 2009 Pakistani authorities offered a Rs50 million ($600,000) reward for information that lead to the capture or killing of Hakimullah Mehsud.
+On 2 November 2009 Pakistani authorities offered a Rs50 million (US$600,000) reward for information that lead to the capture or killing of Hakimullah Mehsud.
 They offered the same reward for similar information regarding Wali-ur-Rehman and Qari Hussain and smaller rewards for 16 other TTP militants.

 United States bounty

 On 1 September 2010 the United States added the militant leader to its list of Specially Designated Global Terrorists and the TTP to its list of Foreign Terrorist Organizations.
 The FBI posted a reward of $5 million for information leading to his capture.